-Rubber rollers Roomba 980 come with are tangle-free that doesn't need to get rid of hair after every cleaning session.
-On the other hand, Neato's Spiral Combo brushes were designed for multi-flooring surfaces doing a good job of picking things up.
+The rubber rollers that come with the Roomba 980 are tangle-free.
+You don't need to get rid of hair after every cleaning session.
+On the other hand, Neato's Spiral Combo brushes are designed for multi-flooring surfaces and do a good job of picking things up.

-All the Neato's robots come with the D-shape for better corners cleaning and because of the shape, the machines get stuck in tight places.
-As well as Roomba 980 get stuck though.
+All Neato's robots come with the D-shape for better corner cleaning; and because of the shape, the machines get stuck in tight places.
+The Roomba 980 gets stuck too.

-Neato has a larger dustbin capacity.
-However, either Neato and Roomba's dust box is full of dust after one cleaning session so it needed emptying.
+The Neato has a larger dustbin capacity.
+However, both the Neato’s and the Roomba's dust boxes are full of dust after one cleaning session, so they needed emptying.

-If you have a big house be ready to wait before your robot vacuum will finish its job (we are talking about both machines here).
-With the recharge & resume function the device cleans in about an hour, then gets recharge which takes some time too, returns to finish its session which also takes some time.
+If you have a big house, get ready to wait before your robot vacuum finishes its job (we are talking about both machines here).
+With the recharge & resume function, the devices clean in about an hour, then recharge which takes some time.
+They then return to finish their session, which also takes some time.

-Is it good or bad?
-Thanks to the app both robots have your home assistant could do its job while you're away, so who cares?
+Are they good or bad?
+Thanks to the app, both robots have your home assistant do its job while you're away, so who cares?

-Lastly - the price.
-Roomba 980 is $100 more expensive than Neato D7 Connected.
-You can get the Roomba on Amazon for about $900, while Neato costs around $800.
+Lastly - there is the price.
+The Roomba 980 is $100 more expensive than the Neato D7 Connected.
+You can get the Roomba on Amazon for about $900, while the Neato will cost around $800.